raspberrypilearning/Funny-Face-Follower/en/step_1.md

 ## Introduction

-In this project, you will use a different version of Scratch (what programmers call a ‘fork’) that is pre-made with special extensions created by IBM.
-Today, you will use machine learning to do facial recognition!
+In this project, you will use machine learning to do facial recognition!
+You will use a different version of Scratch (what programmers call a ‘fork’) that is pre-made with special extensions created by IBM.

 ### What you will make